-More and more, travelers are seeking the less trodden path.
+More and more, travelers are seeking a less trodden path.
 Following the Nuclear Deal, negotiated primarily between Iran’s President Rouhani and President Obama in 2015, adventurous travelers started to see Iran as a viable and safe tourist destination.
 In the wake of this international trade deal, many travelers (including myself) took the opportunity to visit Iran for the first time.
 As it were, I was not alone, between 2015 and 2019 Iran saw a steady increase in foreign tourists, with a 50% increase in inbound tourists in 2018.

-As an Australian traveller, I was aware that Iran had a protracted history of political tensions with some of Australia’s closest allies, namely the US and the UK.
+As an Australian traveler, I was aware that Iran had a protracted history of political tensions with some of Australia’s closest allies, namely the US and the UK.
 In summer 2016, not knowing what to really expect, I ventured into uncharted Iran.
-I was able to easily obtain an Iran visa on arrival and whirl-winded my way through an amazing, three week adventure with no language skills and little familiarity with the culture.
+I was able to easily obtain an Iran visa on arrival and whirl-winded my way through an amazing, three-week adventure with no language skills and little familiarity with the culture.
 It truly was a trip that changed my life and I fiercely recommend an Iranian holiday to anyone!
 1stQuest can help you plan your trip – check out the services they offer.

 Almost three years on, I now live in Tehran and have met many travelers from all over the world.
 One who sticks in my mind is Emily, the first American who I met in Iran.
 Emily was in my Persian language course and had fled US shores following Trump’s election.
 Jokes aside, I couldn’t wait to ask her about her experience as an American citizen living in Iran.
 She recounted to me experiences similar to those I had had myself: ease obtaining a visa, unrivaled Iranian hospitality and weight gain due to delicious Iranian pastries.